Saskia-vB/eng57-ansible-iac/README.md

 - tools include: Ansible, Terraform (hashicorp tool), otherssss

 ### Ansible
+- helping to manage servers, on the operations side
+- increase number of servers it is difficult to create consistent setup of different infrastructures - to maintain all by hand would be difficult -> ansible
+- write one script and each script can be executed and have consistent environments
+- how do we use them in our environment:
+  1. IT automation: write instructions that automate IT setup
+  2. Configuration: consistent configuration, guarantee with precision that all servers are set up identically
+  3. Automate: push out instructions that can deploy automatically different servers
 - high level language (more abstracted) for dealing with powershell vs bash environments.
 For dealing with different package managers.
 And generally, abstracting the more infrastructure agnostic.
 - open source
 - does all 4 pillars of DevOps in one: flexibility, ease of use, robustness and cost